mark-hingston/embedder/README.md

 3.  **Output:**
     *   The script logs progress messages to the console.
     *   Upon successful completion, the Qdrant collection (`QDRANT_COLLECTION_NAME`) will contain embeddings for the processed files.
-    *   A `.file-points.json` file will be created or updated in the `BASE_DIR` containing the state information.
+    *   The state information (mapping files to Qdrant points and the last commit hash) will be saved to the configured destination (Azure Blob or local file).

 ## Code Structure (`src/`)